-- 2. Remove the electrical connector from the bulb by pushing on the tab and pulling the connector down. - 3.
+- from the bulb by pushing on the tab and pulling the connector down. - 3.
 Remove the bulb by turning it onequarter turn counterclockwise.

 - 4. Insert the new bulb into the hole and turn it one-quarter turn clockwise to lock it in place. - 5.
 Push the electrical connector back onto the bulb.
 Make sure it is on all the way. - 6.
 Turn on the headlights to test the new bulb. - 7.
-(Driver's side) Reinstall the upper part of the windshield washer reservoir.
-Install the holding clip on the stay and lock it by pushing on the center of clip.
+(Passenger's side) Put the battery back to its original position, reinstall the bolt in the stay and tighten it securely.